ractivejs/ractivejs.github.io/docs/api/instance-methods.md

 **Returns**

-- `(Promise)`: A promise that resolves when the operation completes.
+- `(Promise)`: A promise that resolves when any transitions associated with the operation complete.

 **Examples**